What is Multi-Factor Authentication?

-Brock University is a big target for cyber criminals.
+Brock University is a big target for cybercriminals.
 Multi-Factor Authentication provides a higher level of security for our community and reduces the risk of certain types of attacks.
-Passwords can easily be compromised – either by phishing, guessing or other techniques hackers employ.
+Passwords can easily be compromised – either by phishing, guessing or other techniques cybercriminals employ.
 Multi-factor authentication provides an additional layer of security that protects users even if someone else knows their password.

 No, but it will drastically improve the security of user accounts at the University.

 Faculty, staff and students are required to use MFA.